RCE Foto

 Pros: Image quality.
 Prompt and precise autofocus.
 Beautiful and realistic viewfinder that remains quite pleasant even in bad light.
 Versatility, it can do pretty much anything well.
 Very very beautiful colors, even the JPEGs are much better than R5 old and R6ii.
 The only big regret concerns as usual the "form factor", i.e. body design and components at "Entry Level" levels.
 Nikon Z8, Sony A7r5 /A1 are in a much higher range...

 Cons: It's not a flagship...
 Some components are too cheap.
 Usable only with the new battery, which is also not very long-lasting (about 700 shots).
-Occasional overheating CF cards (sure with angelbird) which knocks out the camera.
-The Eye Control AF System, which on paper could have made a huge difference, a revolution, is actually unusable, pure marketing.
+Overheating problems during intense use that knock it out after 20 minutes (coincidentally officially mentioned among the things to be solved with the release of the latest firmware) The Eye control AF system, which on paper could have made a huge difference, a revolution, is actually unusable, pure marketing ..
 Mediocre image stabilization as on R7, to be reviewed and fixed. the R6II does better.
 Exclusive and increasingly expensive lens park, Tamron and Sigma are missing which would work very well and would give a lot of life to the RF system.

 Opinion: The R5 Mark II puts things back in place in the hierarchy of Canon's mirrorless cameras, re-establishing distances compared to lower-end models.
 From the very first moment of use, you can feel that the R5 II has reached a higher level of maturity.
 It is a point-in-point camera, with a solid autofocus and finally a good viewfinder, sober and with the right brightness, which remains smooth and beautiful even in low light.
 The new 45mpx stacked sensor has significantly reduced the problem of rolling shutter, which now occurs only in the most complex situations.
 In addition, compared to the old R5, the colors have improved and the unpleasant magenta tendency that characterized the old sensor in certain scenes has also disappeared.
 Regarding the ISO tightness of the new sensor, the question is very simple, it all depends, as almost always happens, on the light !!!
 If the scene or if the subject are sufficiently illuminated, the file is very valid (and the JPEG is ready to use) even at 25600 ISO.
 Conversely, if the light is not sufficient, the file is affected.
 Up to 6400 ISO no problem (and we would miss it) the quality is excellent, at 12800 ISO you start to notice the noise but the quality remains good, at 25600 ISO instead you notice a significant deterioration, it remains usable for documentary purposes.
 However, when the light drops (a lot), you notice a certain difference in general compared to the files derived from the 24mpx sensors, for example of the R6 and R3.
 The noise is more visible and the contours tend to fade and become kneaded.
 The R5ii isn't exactly lightning fast when it comes to alertness and wake-up.
 The sensitivity of the shutter button and the responsiveness of the joystick are not great, and the AF ON button used as a back button focus is a bit too skimpy and unpleasant and is positioned next to the joystick instead of above.
 In these respects the R5 II is still quite far from the Sony A1 and A9iii and also from the Nikon Z8 and Z9.
 I like the camera that supports me and allows me to shoot almost with my thoughts...
 I observe something that strikes me, I don't have time to bring my finger to the shutter button, I touch it, and I bring home the shot ..
 The R5 II does not allow me to do this, the Sony does...
 We'll see what the R1 can do.
 The R5II, however, is certainly a beautiful camera, it allows you to do practically everything and well, even in sports and nature as long as it is used with bright and high-performance lenses and consequently very expensive.
 However, it gives me the impression of being a camera more suited to static or semi-static photography, rather than action.
 In reality it does great everywhere, but it is the experience of use, and the pleasure, that make the difference and that for me are the fundamental thing.
 And personally I didn't feel entirely at ease.
 The impression is that of having a body for the hands a little too plastic, only mid-range, with an ergonomics that leaves a little to be desired, keys and dials do not fall like a glove for my hands (ditto with R5old R6ii R7) the side rubber to protect the grips is a long and single piece stuck with a "spit" that gives the impression of jumping away from one moment to the next.
 And finally there are the 45mpx, which I don't need at all in sports and photographic hunting and I'm just a hindrance when the light goes down (ditto the 50 of the A1 and the 45 of the Z8/9) disfiguring the image quality.
 By the way, I don't care about 300% surgical vision on the monitor, and if I really wanted to enjoy the file and crop like a desperate person I would take the GFX100 II whose file is from another planet and the optics park costs less than the RF one.